 - Is there anyone you know who has suffered from a loss?
 What can you do to help them?

-- Who could you discuss your feelings with if you are in a similar situation?
-What can they do to help you?
+- Can you discuss your feelings with someone if you are in a similar situation?

 - Create connections and build confidence